jlepinski/pyconvcli/README.md

 # pyconvcli
 A convention based CLI framework for python

+This framework builds on the argparse library making it easy to setup and build a cli by convention from code without having to string together the hierarchy yourself.
+You simpley create a cli project using the cli which is built using the framework itself, and create classes with functions.
+We utilize the type annotation to configure your cli attributes for you using the same params as the argparse.add_argument function with an expansion of the 'group' attribute to let you assign a parameter to a group.
+You can create groups using our decorator which adds metadata to the function so that we can assign the parameters to the correct group.

 ### How do I get set up? ###

 #### step 1